pjc1991/python-create-env-github-action/README.md

 # if you don't have python3.9 already

 python3.9 -m venv venv
-# if you don't have virtual environment already

 source venv/bin/activate && python3.9 -m pip install -r requirements.txt
-# only if you copied requirements.txt
+# only if you copied requirements.txt for virtual environment
 ```

 ### 4. Create .env file